cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 ```

-Example of how to run it on an existing database by using the `--db-name` flag and
+Example of how to run `pgbench` on an existing database by using the `--db-name` flag and
 the `pgbench` namespace:
 ```shell
 kubectl cnpg pgbench \